 Furthermore, if you are relocating to Hertfordshire from overseas, we can assist with any immigration or transfer of wealth issues.

 Our pricing page can provide you with the relevant costs associated with our residential conveyancing process.

 Our team of conveyancers help homeowners to sell their properties.
 We can undertake a legal ‘health check’ on your home to ensure that there are no title deed/Land Registry or planning issues.

 During the sale itself, all contract work will be processed swiftly and securely.
 We will be contactable when your buyer’s solicitor (and your estate agent) needs to reach us, and will keep you regularly updated on progress.

 We also make sure that our services are delivered cost-effectively so that legal fees make as little impact as possible on your investment return.

 Clients choose us for the personal contact that we bring to house buying.
 We listen to what you need, and we take the time to deliver it.
 However, that doesn’t mean we cost the earth.
 We strive to achieve the objectives and manage the expectations of our clients as cost-effectively as possible.

-Your dedicated property lawyer will drive the transaction as quickly as possible, and advise on how to maximise opportunities and minimise risk.
-They will also stay in regular contact with you throughout the process.
+Your dedicated conveyancing lawyer will drive the transaction as quickly as possible and advise on how to maximise opportunities and minimise risk.
+They will also stay in regular contact with you throughout the conveyancing process.

 HOW WE HELP YOU